hancom-git/hancom-nextcloud/README.md

 The Nextcloud administrator can install the integration app from the in-built application market.
 For that go to the user name and select **Apps**.

-After that find **Hancom Office Online** in the list of available applications and install it.
+After that find **Hancom Office** in the list of available applications and install it.

 ### Manual install